 Meanwhile, Skylark (“They had given her that name years ago, Skylark, many, many years ago, when she still sang.
 Somehow the name had stuck, and she still wore it like an out-grown childhood dress.”) sits outside waiting for them to call her:

 She did not move at once.
 Perhaps she hadn’t heard.

 In any case, she liked to sit like this, head bowed, peering at her work even when she had tired of it.
 The experience of many long years had taught her that this posture suited her best.

 Perhaps she heard some sound, but still did not look up.
 She governed herself with all the discipline of an invalid.

 As you can see, much of the joy in this book is in the great descriptions, always perfect but unexpected: mousey parents, a name like an out-grown childhood dress, a woman governing herself with all the discipline of an invalid.
-These descriptions create such a wide range of possible interpretations.
+These descriptions create such a wide range of possible interpretations and suggest the complex inter-family dynamics familiar to us all, if usually left unspoken.
 On the surface parents and child love one another — perhaps too much.
 Or is one being bullied by the other?
 Finally Skylark goes in to see her doting parents, but the contrast is immediately present:

 The elderly couple watched with fond smiles as she drew near.
 Then, when her face finally revealed itself between the leaves, the smiles paled slightly on their lips.